ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-4/section-3/0-haskell-issue.md

 ## 5. Problems of Intellectual Attitude: Abuse of "Theoretical Authority" and Its Harmful Impact on Education

-This chapter synthesizes the previous discussions and critiques the more serious problem of authoritarianism and theoretical abuse occasionally seen in the Haskell community, which might be called "category theory laundering."
+This chapter synthesizes the previous discussions and critiques the more serious problem of authoritarianism and theoretical abuse occasionally seen in the Haskell community.

 **Most importantly, these problems have become significant obstacles for beginners who earnestly seek to learn the theoretical foundations of functional programming.**

-### Category Theory Laundering and Its Educational Harm
+### Post-hoc Justification using Category Theory and Its Educational Harm

 There is a tendency to justify engineering conveniences as "categorically beautiful" or "mathematical necessity," and to glorify design problems as "theoretical profundity."
 The existence of `ZipList`, a product of the logical failure of arbitrarily elevating Cartesian product as "standard" and exiling the mathematically equivalent zip structure, is often justified as "design refinement."

-**This "laundering" severely harms beginners' learning:**
+This **"post-hoc justification"** severely harms beginners' learning:

 -   **False Theoretical Understanding**: When engineering compromises are taught as mathematical necessities, learners acquire distorted theoretical foundations

 -   **Inhibition of Critical Thinking**: "Authoritative" explanations become difficult to question, preventing learners from developing critical thinking

 -   **Conceptualization Narrowing**: Originally rich mathematical concepts are understood as limited to specific implementations

-This "laundering" appears in several patterns:
+This pattern of justification appears in several forms:

 -   **Canonization in Tutorials**: Explanations like "Cartesian product is the natural implementation of Applicative" and "typeclass hierarchy reflects category-theoretic structure" frequently appear without category-theoretic foundation

 -   **Abuse of Academic Authority**: Claims are given authority using the "category theory" keyword without providing actual category-theoretic proofs

 -   **Uncritical Reproduction**: Established claims are circulated as "official views" without critical verification, systematically ignoring counter-examples from other languages

 **These problems deprive beginners of opportunities to understand the theoretical richness and conceptual diversity they should be learning.**